wingedrasengan927/Data-Structures-and-Algorithms-in-Python/README.md

 Implementation of Data-Structures-and-Algorithms-in-Python.
 My Resources include:
 * "A common sense guide to data structures and algorithms" by jay wengrow,
-* and the course on udacity - "Data Structures and Algorithms in Python"
+* Udacity Course - "Data Structures and Algorithms in Python"
+* MIT 6.006 - Introduction to Algorithms